Rimewing/mindweb/content/dotfiles/stow.md

 </pre>

 From here, you will want to simply use `~/dotfiles/nvim/` as your basis for editing these configurations. `stow` creates symlinks for each of the files stowed away.
-After you make changes, simply restow your program to propegate any changes.
-For instance, to restow neovim:
+Any changes made to individual files won't need to do this but if you delete a file or alter the structure of your directory tree, simply restow your program to propegate any changes.
+For instance, to restow neovim after you have added new `.lua` files to `~/dotfiles/nvim/.local/share/nvim/`:

 <pre>
 {{< bash-script command="stow" args="--restow" cmd-tail="nvim" >}}